 Have students bring in newspaper articles and in groups, identify each statement in an editorial paragraph as being a positive or normative statement.
-Discuss the differences among news stories, editorials, and blogs and the analogy to economists as scientists and as policy advisers.
+Discuss the difference between straight news stories and editorials and the analogy to economists as scientists and as policy advisers.

 - 6. Much of economics is positive; it tries to explain how the economy works.
 But those who use economics often have goals that are normative.
+They want to understand how to improve the economy. - 7.
+In the News: Football Economics - a.
+Economists often offer advice to policymakers (including football coaches). - b.
+This is an article from The Washington Post that describes economist David Romer's research on the tendency of NFL teams to punt more often than necessary.

-They want to understand how to improve the economy. - B. Economists in Washington - 1.
-Economists are aware that trade-offs are involved in most policy decisions. - 2.
+B. Economists in Washington

+- 1. Economists are aware that trade-offs are involved in most policy decisions. - 2.
 The president receives advice from the Council of Economic Advisers (created in 1946).

-- 3. Economists are also employed by administrative departments within the various federal agencies such as the Office of Management and Budget, the Department of Treasury, the Department of Labor, the Congressional Budget Office, and the Federal Reserve. - 4.
-The research and writings of economists can also indirectly affect public policy. - 5.
-In the News: The Economics of President Obama - a.
-Economist Lawrence Summers is a chief adviser to President Obama. - b.
-This is a post from The White House Blog written by Summers describing the president's economic policies. - C. Why Economists' Advice Is Not Always Followed - 1.
+- 3. Economists are also employed by administrative departments within the various federal agencies such as the Department of Treasury, the Department of Labor, the Congressional Budget Office, and the Federal Reserve. - 4.
+The research and writings of economists can also indirectly affect public policy. - C. Why Economists' Advice Is Not Always Followed - 1.
 The process by which economic policy is made differs from the idealized policy process assumed in textbooks. - 2.
-Economists offer crucial input into the policy process, but their advice is only part of the advice received by policymakers. - III.
-Why Economists Disagree - A. Differences in Scientific Judgments - 1.
+Economists offer crucial input into the policy process, but their advice is only part of the advice received by policymakers.

+III.
+Why Economists Disagree

+- A. Differences in Scientific Judgments - 1.
 Economists may disagree about the validity of alternative positive theories or about the size of the effects of changes in the economy on the behavior of households and firms. - Example: some economists feel that a change in the tax code that would eliminate a tax on income and create a tax on consumption would increase saving in this country.
 However, other economists feel that the change in the tax system would have little effect on saving behavior and therefore do not support the change. - B. Differences in Values - C. Perception versus Reality - 1.
 While it seems as if economists do not agree on much, this is in fact not true.
-Table 1 contains 20 propositions that are endorsed by a majority of economists.
+Table 1 contains fourteen propositions that are endorsed by a majority of economists.